spywhere/Javatar/README.md

 #### Difference between `success` and `end`
 Let's say you have a Python document and we will parse it using Java grammar.
 The compilation unit of Java is simply an optional of package declaration, multiple (equivalent to star in Regular Expression) of import declarations and multiple of type declarations.

-When you parse the document, parser will return `success` as `True` and `end` as `0` since Python document has 0 package declaration (it's optional so it can be omitted), 0 import declaration (it's multiple so ir can be omitted) and 0 type declaration (it's multiple again so it can be omitted too).
+When you parse the document, parser will return `success` as `True` and `end` as `0` since Python document has 0 package declaration (it is optional so it can be omitted), 0 import declaration (it is multiple so it can be omitted) and 0 type declaration (it is multiple again so it can be omitted too).

-That's not correct, right?
+That is not correct, right?

 So, if you want to ensure 100% successful parsing, you may want to use both `success` and `end` to check if `success` is `True` and `end` is at the last position of document.

 ### Selectors
 When parsing is finished, you can select a portion of nodes (or tokens) to use.
-There're many ways you can select a specific one...
+There are many ways you can select a specific one...

  - Find by selector
 	```py